U-Shift/Transport-Demand-Modelling/2-MultipleLinearRegression.md

 > **Note**: First check the pvalue and the F statistics of the model to
 > see if there is any statistical relation between the Dependent
 > Variable and the Independent Variables.
-If pvalue \< 0.05 and the F
+If pvalue &lt; 0.05 and the F
-> statistics \> Fcritical = 2,39, then the model is statistically
+> statistics &gt; Fcritical = 2,39, then the model is statistically
 > acceptable.

 > **Note**: The Rsquare and Adjusted Rsquare evaluate the amount of